sqlxpert/lights-off-aws/README.md

 ### Multi-Account (CloudFormation StackSets)

-To centrally deploy Lights Off to multiple accounts (and multiple regions),
+To centrally deploy Lights Off to multiple AWS accounts (and multiple regions),

 1. Delete any standalone Lights Off CloudFormation stacks in the target AWS accounts and regions.